 7.1.12 Use

 XSD local attribute declarations and references may contain also the special attribute use.
 The use attribute speciﬁes the presence of the attribute in an XML value.
 The values of this attribute are: optional, prohibited and required with the default value optional.
 If the use attribute is missing or its value is optional in an XSD attribute declaration, the TTCN-3 field resulted by the mapping of the corresponding attribute shall be optional.
 If the value of the use attribute is required, the TTCN-3 field corresponding to the XSD attribute shall be mandatory (i.e. without optional).
-XSD attributes with the value of the use attribute prohibited shall not be translated to TTCN-3 (for an example see clause 7.6.2.2).
+XSD attributes with the value of the use attribute prohibited shall not be translated to TTCN-3.

 EXAMPLE: Mapping of the use attribute: